HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/config_client_xml_file.md

 -   To use comments, precede the line with a hashtag \(\#\).
 -   Do not use the tab key to indent lines, use two spaces instead.
 -   Do not copy text from the help center and use it in your file because it may copy some of the encoding from the page and cause the file to fail.
 -   It is helpful to use an XML editor, but a plain text editor can be used as well.
-If using a plain text editor, it is important to check the file extension when saving \(must be .xml not .txt\).
+If using a plain text editor, it is important to check the file extension when saving must be .xml not .txt.

 There is an example managed-settings.xml file attached to the [troubleshooting article](https://support.hcltechsw.com/csm?id=kb_article&sysparm_article=KB0038860) which can be used to test managed settings in place of creating a new one.